SQream/sqream_docs/guides/index.rst

 Guides
 ***********************

-todo: reorder the toc

-write a summary of each guide here
+These guides are available:

+:ref:`Optimization and best practices in SQream DB<sql_best_practices>`

+:ref:`Client drivers for SQream DB<client_drivers>`

+:ref:`Using third party tools<third_party_tools>`

-this is important to help users find the guide they need, since there are so many guides and it's challenging to find the right subsection, or to pick it out from a list of the names
+.. this is important to help users find the guide they need, since there are so many guides and it's challenging to find the right subsection, or to pick it out from a list of the names

 .. toctree::
    :maxdepth: 8